This challenge is no longer accepting new submissions.

 - purely identify the agent and/or deliver non-destructive evaluation

-- provide incremental improvements in current destruction solutions for chemical and biological weapons
+- provide incremental improvements in current destruction solutions for chemical and biological weapons, unless these are innovative and show significant added benefit

 - lack clear detail on the metrics which will be used to define the success of the solution